Steven-Grevera/Steven-Greveras-Portfolio/FAQ.md

 ## Where does Steven Grevera live?

-The Sunshine State of Florida, Orlando.
+The Sunshine State of Orlando, Florida

 ## Why does Steven Grevera sound familiar?